 Shopify is the most popular SaaS platform for merchants worldwide — about half a million entrepreneurs in 175 countries empower their business on this platform.
 Shopify is an all-in-one platform that includes all necessary setups to launch an e-commerce website and start selling as fast as possible.

 Shopify is a top e-commerce solution with a ready-to-use product inventory, customer base management, and third-party integrations.
-But you will also need a well-executed website design, as it plays a key role in the high-quality operation of your online store.
+But you will also need custom website design, as it plays a key role in the high-quality operation of your online store.
 Good e-commerce design enables business owners to improve customer experience and increase sales.

 Let’s take a look at the best Shopify store design tips that will help you to reach more customers.

 Simplicity is the key

 The primary goal of your e-commerce website is to encourage the user to make a purchase.
 Keep it really easy to your customers — follow common patterns and avoid cognitive overload.
 For example, your viewers shouldn’t search for a cart button.
 Most users are used to having their shopping cart on e-commerce sites in the top right corner.
 If it is located in another place, it might lead to an extra cognitive overload, and the viewer will turn away from your website without a purchase.
 Cognitive overload is a common issue of plenty of e-commerce stores.
 It happens when users are overloaded with information on the website.
 As long as users understand your website clearly and know how to interact with it, they are likely to buy.

 If you’re asking yourself a question “How to make the best Shopify website” then pay attention to website responsiveness to various devices.
 More than 50% of adults make online purchases via mobile phone in such countries like Canada, the United States and Europe.
 The design must look good not only on desktops, but on mobiles and tablets.